xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 published: true
 description: shop by brand
 ---
-[Shop by Brand](https://market.x-cart.com/addons/shop-by-brand.html "Shop by Brand") addon is included in X-Cart Ultimate edition (paid for X-Cart Business).
-The addon is aimed at promoting branded goods.
+The addon [Shop by Brand](https://market.x-cart.com/addons/shop-by-brand.html "Shop by Brand") is aimed at promoting branded goods.

 With this addon finding products of specific brands/manufacturers becomes much easier to customers.
-Especially to first-time visitors who don't know what exactly they are looking for.
+Especially to first-time visitors who do not know what exactly they are looking for.

-To install the addon  please follow the steps described in {% link "Installing and activating addons" ref_0fGEpvrh %}.
+To install the addon  please follow the steps described in {% link "Installing and Activating addons" ref_0fGEpvrh %}.

-Once installed, find the addon in the list of installed modules on the Addons page in the admin back-end, open the addon settings page and configure the addon according to your business needs.
+Once installed, find the addon in the list of your store's installed addons (**My addons** section) in the Admin back end, open the addon settings page and configure the addon according to your business needs.

 ![addon.png]({{site.baseurl}}/attachments/ref_2LetICls/addon.png)